Lamperti Pelota Desk Lamp

 The game is called pelota vasca in Spain but the Western Hemisphere name of Jai-alai, which is Basque for “merry festival”, was given when it was introduced in Cuba.
 More info on this website: www.jai-alai.info (link opens in a new window)

 Studio D.A. was founded by Cesare Maria Casati (1936 – 2015) and Carlo Emanuele Ponzio (1923 – 2015) in Milan, Italy.
 More information and a biography on their website: www.studioda.it (link opens in a new window).

 The Lamperti company was founded in 1948 and ended business somewhere in the nineties.
 Not much information to be found about it, unfortunately.

 An American company with the name Lamperti Associates exists.
 It was founded in 1965 by Al Lamperti and is located in San Rafael, California.
 They are furniture makers and the company is still active.

-Studio D.A. designed many beautiful lamps such as the Pillola (pill) table lamp for Ponteur in 1968.
+Studio D.A. designed many beautiful lamps such as the Pillola (pill) table lamp for Ponteur in 1968 and the Disco pendant and table lamp for Design House (Harvey Guzzini).
+You can find the Disco pendant lamp over here.
 Many important design companies have collaborated with Studio D.A..
-Including Venini, Martinelli Luce, Raak, Harvey Guzzini, Candle (FontanaArte), Comfort, Abet Print, and Arflex.
+Including Venini, Martinelli Luce, Raak, Harvey Guzzini, Candle (FontanaArte), Comfort, Abet Print and Arflex.